Angels Fall First

-Angels Fall First is the debut studio album by Finnish symphonic metal band Nightwish, originally released by Spinefarm Records on 1 November 1997.
-The original 500-copy limited edition features seven tracks, two of which are not on the regular edition.
+Angels Fall First is the debut studio album by the Finnish symphonic metal band Nightwish, originally released by Spinefarm Records on 30 September 1997 as a 500-copy limited edition.
 This edition is highly sought after by collectors and in 2012 a copy was sold for $1137.23 on eBay.
+It was subsequently released to the general public on 1 November, with four additional songs.
 The album was released in the US by Century Media in March 2001.

 Angels Fall First is a power metal album with gothic, folk and classical elements.